 Space harmonics fluxes are produced by the windings, slotting, magnetic saturation, inequalities in the air gap length.
 These harmonic fluxes induce voltages and circulate harmonic currents in the rotor windings.
-The interaction between the harmonic currents generated in the rotor and the harmonic fluxes results in the Harmonic torques, vibrations and the noise.
+The interaction between the harmonic currents generated in the rotor and the harmonic fluxes results in the Harmonic torques, vibrations, and the noise.

 Harmonics Induction Torques

-A 3 phase winding carrying a sinusoidal currents produces space harmonics of the order h = 6k ± 1, where k is a positive integer (1, 2, 3…..).
+A 3 phase winding carrying a sinusoidal current produces space harmonics of the order h = 6k ± 1, where k is a positive integer (1, 2, 3…..).
 The synchronous speed of the hth harmonic is (1/h) times the speed of the fundamental wave.
-Space harmonic waves rotate in the same direction as the fundamental wave, if h = 6k + 1 and if h = 6k – 1 than it rotates in the opposite direction.
+Space harmonic waves rotate in the same direction as the fundamental wave, if h = 6k + 1 and if h = 6k – 1 then it rotates in the opposite direction.

 Space harmonic wave of the order h, is equivalent to a machine with the number of poles equal to (h x number of poles of the stator).
-Therefore, the synchronous speed of the hth space harmonic wave is
+Therefore, the synchronous speed of the hth space harmonic wave is:

 - f = supply frequency